anirudhbandi96/MoviePicker/README.md

 Available Filters:Time Period, Language (Single Selection), Movie Certificate(R,PG-13) (Single Selection), Genres (Multiple Selection), Rating (1-5 stars), Selecting Actors( Can choose multiple)

 Only Movies Satisfying all the above Filters are shown.
-Adding too many filter will reduce the number of results.
+Adding too many filters will reduce the number of results.

  dont remember that movie with Will Smith and Charlize Theron?
 MoviePicker will help you.